Zero-pointed manifolds: Reduced factorization (co)homology

-\begin{remark} Even without the distribution assumptions on $\ot$, we understand that the dashed arrows in diagram~(\ref{pair-adjunctions}) are always defined on some full, possibly empty, subcategories of the respective domain (co)algebra categories. \end{remark}
+\begin{remark} Even without the distribution assumptions on $\ot$, we understand that the lower adjoints in diagrams~(\ref{pair-adjunctions}) and~(\ref{pair-adjunctions'}) are always defined on some full, possibly empty, subcategories of the respective domain (co)algebra categories. \end{remark}

-We give the proof of Theorem~\ref{fact-functor} here, though it depends on results in the coming subsection. \begin{proof}[Proof of Theorem~\ref{fact-functor}] We only concern ourselves with the left side of the diagram, for the right side is dual.
-Corollary~\ref{still-computes}, together with Lemma~\ref{thank-god}, gives that the values of factorization homology can be computed over a sifted $\infty$-category.
-By inspection, the evident functor

-is an equivalence of $\infty$-categories.
-After these observations, the proposition follows from a key result of~\cite{aft2}.